STREAM Stage 2

 mrcctu.ctuenquiries@ucl.ac.uk

-Stage 2 is funded by the United States Agency for International Development (USAID) and Janssen Pharmaceuticals and sponsored by The International Union Against Tuberculosis and Lung Disease.
+Stage 2 was funded by the United States Agency for International Development (USAID) and Janssen Pharmaceuticals and sponsored by The International Union Against Tuberculosis and Lung Disease.

-Sites from Africa, Asia and Eastern Europe are participating.
+Sites from Africa, Asia and Eastern Europe participated.

 Adult patients with rifampicin-resistant tuberculosis (RR-TB) who are sensitive to fluoroquinolones, such as moxifloxacin and levofloxacin, and to kanamycin, the aminoglycoside injectable.